GrossmannA81/flx_wb2/README.md

 Compound Topographic Index (CTI) Data to explain deviations of high aridity in combination with high actual evapotranspiration from the theoretical Budyko framework.

+Scenarios: in order to compare different impacts of condensation (with or without) and letant energy (corrected or not), 4 scenarios are distinguished:

+- without condensation + gap filled latent energy
+- wihtout condensation + corrected latent energy
+- with condensation + gap filled latent energy
+- with condensation + corrected latent energy

 ## Data

 ### FluxDataKit
-The FLuxDataKit (version 3.4) provides flux tower records from [Zenodo](https://doi.org/10.5281/zenodo.10885933)**  and delivers half hourly and daily data from PLUMBER2 (Ukkola, 2021), Ameriflux (Ameriflux, 2023; Pastorello, 2020), ICOS Drought2018 (ICOS, 2018), ICOS WarmWinter2020 (ICOS, 2020).
+The FLuxDataKit (version 3.4) provides flux tower records from [Zenodo](https://doi.org/10.5281/zenodo.10885933) and delivers half hourly and daily data from PLUMBER2 (Ukkola, 2021), Ameriflux (Ameriflux, 2023; Pastorello, 2020), ICOS Drought2018 (ICOS, 2018), ICOS WarmWinter2020 (ICOS, 2020).
 The data is available for each site.